itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 11. Friction

-We'reless likely to complete a task with each step added.
+We're less likely to complete a task with each step added.

 ---